 Bike riding the W&OD is one of the great pleasures of Fairfax and Loudoun counties, and all that exercise certainly works up an appetite.
-Here are four BBQ joints west of Hunter Mill Road that are easily accessed from Northern Virginia’s narrowest regional park, the W&OD bike trail.
+Here are three BBQ joints west of Hunter Mill Road that are easily accessed from Northern Virginia's narrowest regional park, the W&OD bike trail.

 Places are listed in order of appearance along the W&OD traveling east from the trail's end in Purcellville.
 We also provide approximate trail distance from the BBQ restaurant to where the trail crosses Hunter Mill Road (near mileage marker 15) in case you're starting from Fairfax County and riding west.